TianhaoLiu829/Superinfection_ST/README.md

 # How to run
 The code was splited into three sessions (original_analysis, figure and object).

-The folder of original_analysis contains code for (1) annotation of airway and inflammatory regions, (2) RCTD cell type deconvolution, (3) Unsupervised clustering and (4) sptial communication.
+The folder of original_analysis contains code for (1) RCTD cell type deconvolution, (2) sptial communication, (3) Unsupervised clustering and (4) annotation of airway and inflammatory regions.
+The code in the folder of original_analysis should be ran in the order above.
+Notably, some spots fail in RCTD or commot will be first excluded from the study.

 The folder of figure contains code for making main figures and supplementory figures.